VisitRome.com

 Positano typically serves as the first stop on day trips.
 This vertical village tumbles down the hillside in a cascade of pink, peach, and terracotta buildings, with the majolica-tiled dome of Santa Maria Assunta visible from the sea.
 The town's steep streets and stairways create a labyrinth that rewards walking, so comfortable shoes are essential.

 The main beach, Spiaggia Grande, curves around the bay with its distinctive dark volcanic sand and colorful umbrellas.
-While swimming opportunities may be limited on a day trip, the beachfront offers great photo opportunities and a chance to enjoy the Mediterranean atmosphere.
+While swimming opportunities may be limited on a day trip, the beachfront features great photo opportunities and a chance to enjoy the Mediterranean atmosphere.
 The waterfront is lined with restaurants and bars where you can enjoy a coffee or aperitivo while watching boats in the harbor.

 Positano's steep pedestrian streets hide boutiques selling handmade sandals, linen clothing, and ceramics—the town is famous for its fashion, particularly the flowing "Positano style" resort wear.
 The Church of Santa Maria Assunta, with its Byzantine icon of the Black Madonna, merits a quick visit.
 Most visitors spend 1-2 hours in Positano, enough time to reach the beach, stroll a few streets, and perhaps enjoy a quick bite of sfogliatella or gelato before continuing along the coast.